uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/collecting-big-data.md

 ### Mobile devices
 The number of people using smartphones has exploded in the last few years, to the point where in this modern society it is unusual to come across someone without one.
 With this comes opportunity for companies to gain more insight into how consumers spend their time, and therefore a lot of the activity on your phone is captured.
-For Pixel users, Google has even released a [new feature](https://play.google.com/store/apps/details?id=com.google.android.apps.wellbeing) for you to see how you use your phone.
+For Pixel users, Google has even released a [new feature](https://play.google.com/store/apps/details?id=com.google.android.apps.wellbeing) for you to see how you use your own phone.
 Other personal devices that connect with your smartphone are also constantly collecting data, for example wearable tech like smartwatches or fitness trackers.

 ### Sensors